bibleexchange/courses/poetry/en/408_ecclesiastes_chapter-9.md

 c.
 Wisdom is better than weapons of war; but one sinner destroys much good: Wisdom is better - better than strength (weapons of war), better than foolishness - but all the good that wisdom does can quickly be taken away by one sinner who destroys much good.

 i.
-Solomon sensed that it was much easier to destroy than to build.
+Qoholet sensed that it was much easier to destroy than to build.
 Establishing things by wisdom is much more difficult than destroying them by the work of even one sinner.

 - Adam's sin infected the whole race of man.
 (Romans 5:12)
 - Achan's transgression caused Israel's defeat.
 (Joshua 7:11, 12)